danielfrankcom/aws-advanced-jdbc-wrapper/README.md

 ## Benefits of the AWS JDBC Driver

-### Faster Failover and Reduced Downtime

-For Aurora PostgreSQL, Aurora MySQL, and RDS Multi-AZ DB clusters, the driver significantly reduces connection recovery time during [database failovers](./docs/using-the-jdbc-driver/WhatIsFailover.md).
-By maintaining a real-time cache of cluster topology and bypassing DNS resolution delays, applications can reconnect to healthy database instances in seconds rather than minutes.

 ### Seamless AWS Service Integration

 Built-in support for AWS Identity and Access Management (IAM) authentication eliminates the need to manage database passwords, while AWS Secrets Manager integration provides secure credential management for services that require password-based authentication.

-### Enhanced Failure Detection

-The driver includes Enhanced Failure Monitoring (EFM) that proactively monitors database node health, detecting failures faster than traditional timeout-based approaches.
-This allows applications to respond to issues before they impact end users.

 ### Preserve Existing Workflows